juancarrey/hgblog/content/post/the-story-begins.md

 +++
-title = "The story begins"
-date = "2021-07-05"
-description = "This is the story of why and how I decided to start building a remote job board" tags = [
+title = "Episode I: The story begins" date = "2021-07-05" description = "This is the story of why and how I decided to start building a remote job board" tags = [